 The terrain and the Widawa River, flowing along the northern border of the town through a wide, wet valley, meant that the Namysłów was most at risk from the east.
 An irrigated moat was dug from this side and from the south and west, in front of the perimeter of the defensive walls.
+The backwaters of Widawa from the east and north-west provided additional protection, while a castle was built at the end of the promontory on the west side of the town.

 In the second half of the fifteenth century from three sides of the town was erected a second, outer ring of walls with semicircular and polygonal bastions.
 It was 0.7-0.75 meters thick, about 3-4 meters high and was reinforced with buttresses in at least some parts.
 During the implementation of the bastion circuit, the breastwork of the high internal wall was rebuilt, in which the top with battlement was replaced with a wall with loop holes and with a covered wall-walk.